Structured prior distributions for the covariance matrix in latent factor models: Posterior computation

 Extension of the Gibbs sampler to handle the dynamic factor model is straightforward.
-The latent factors $\vec{\eta}_{1-m}, \ldots, \vec{\eta}_n$ are sampled efficiently from their full conditional distribution in a single block using the forward-filtering backward-sampling algorithm \citep[][]{CK94,Fru94}.
-The full conditional distributions for the transformed partial autocorrelation matrices $\matr{A}_1, \ldots, \matr{A}_m$ do not have standard forms.
-Given a truncation level of $H$, each $\matr{A}_i$ contains $H^2$ parameters and so it is not generally feasible to update the whole matrix in a single Metropolis-within-Gibbs step.
+The latent factors $\vec{\eta}_{1-m}, \ldots, \vec{\eta}_n$ can be sampled efficiently from their full conditional distribution in a single block using a variety of sampling approaches \citep[][]{WY02,WY04}.
+In the example in Section~\ref{subsec:ngn_application} we used the forward-filtering backward-sampling algorithm \citep[e.g.][]{Fru94} but other methods that rely on banded or sparse matrix algorithms will be more efficient in higher-dimensional applications; see, for example, \citet{CJ09}.
+The full conditional distributions for the transformed partial autocorrelation matrices $\matr{A}_1, \ldots, \matr{A}_m$ are non-standard.
+Given a truncation level of $H$, each $\matr{A}_i$ contains $H^2$ parameters and so it is not generally feasible to update the whole matrix in a single Metropolis-Hastings step.
 We therefore propose dividing the elements of each $\matr{A}_i$ into blocks of length $b$ and updating the blocks one-at-a-time.
 In the application in Section~\ref{subsec:ngn_application}, we found mixing to be greatly improved by using Metropolis-adjusted Langevin (MALA) steps rather than Gaussian random walks.